NiagaraDeveloperAlliance/bmaps/README.md

 3. Build Gradle

-4. Enter your API in properties
+4. Enter your ak in properties

 ## Usage